-The different levels of the architectures will address different levels of concerns and have different audiences.
-The architecture framework and the repository must assist in ensuring these architectures are leveled and synchronized so they form a cohesive and balanced view of the entire enterprise.
+The different levels of architecture will address different levels of concerns and have different audiences.
+The architecture framework and the repository must assist in ensuring these architectures are leveled and synchronized so that they form a cohesive and balanced view of the entire enterprise.

-Enterprise Architect has a number of powerful features that will assist the architecture program to partition and maintain these levels of the architecture and their inter-relationships.
+Enterprise Architect has a number of useful features that will assist the architecture program to partition and maintain these levels of the architecture and their inter-relationships.

-• long term view of the of an entire enterprise and are echnical stakeholders to get a single view of the ategic planning This Package Diagram shows the three levels of architectures from the hig level strategic to the mid- range tactical (segment) to the lower level solution (capability) architectures.
-Tactical Architectures division and provides the cor the enterprise often focused on a particular area or ntext for operational changes and equates to the ganization of projects and Initiatives.
-Solution Architectures
+1 Strategic Architecture s This Package diagram Provide a high level and often long term view of the entire enterprise and are used by senior Business and Technical stakeholders to get a single view of the architecture, to assist with strategic planning. shows the three levels of architecture, from the hig level Strateg ic through th mid-range Tactical (Segment) to the lower- level Solution (Capability architectures.
+Tactical Architecture s division - deliver th e view of the enterprise - often focused on a particular area or e context for operational changes, and equate to the Portfolio or nization of projects and initiatives.
+Solution Architecture 25